renoir01/Formative-Project---Product-Catalog-API/README.md

 # Product Catalog API

-A RESTful API for managing product catalogs with support for categories, variants, and inventory tracking.
+A comprehensive RESTful API for managing product catalogs with support for categories, variants, inventory tracking, and user authentication.

 ## Features

 1. Complete CRUD operations for products and categories
 2. Product variant support (size, color, SKU)
-3. Advanced search and filtering
+3. Advanced search and filtering with pagination
 4. Inventory tracking
 5. Category management
+6. User authentication and authorization
-6. Rate limiting and security features
+7. Rate limiting and security features
+8. File upload support for product images
+9. Comprehensive API documentation with Swagger
+10. Test coverage with Jest

+## Prerequisites

+- Node.js (v14 or higher)
+- MongoDB (v4.4 or higher)
+- npm or yarn

 ## Installation